 - Colon Rectal Surgery: Participate in a large variety of cases involving routine and complex problems and utilizing the latest technology.

-- Child and Adolescent Psychiatry/Post-Pediatrics Portal Project: Expand your pediatrics training to include competencies in psychiatry and child and adolescent psychiatry.
+- Child and Adolescent Psychiatry: Expand your pediatrics training to include competencies in psychiatry and child and adolescent psychiatry.

 - Endocrinology: Gain advanced training and clinical experience in ambulatory and inpatient settings.

 - Family Medicine – Obstetrics: Help meet the need for family medicine practitioners trained in obstetrics in areas where access to providers may be limited.

 - Gastroenterology: Gain experience treating a wide variety of GI conditions.

 - Global Surgery Fellowship: Meet the surgical health care needs of people in low-income countries through this new program.

 - Methodist-Creighton Head and Neck Oncologic Reconstructive Fellowship: Gain comprehensive clinical experience in multidisciplinary care of head and neck center patients.